dsikar/efficient-compact-fire-detection-cnn/README.md

 https://github.com/NeelBhowmik/efficient-compact-fire-detection-cnn
 ```

+## TODO
+1. Incorporate module into main script, as Lambda cannot see module import
+2. Change Torch URL download to load file, Lambda may not be able to download using Torch methods TBD, but less headache to just load file from S3 bucket.

 # Efficient and Compact Convolutional Neural Network Architectures for Non-temporal Real-time Fire Detection

 Tested using Python >= 3.6.x, [PyTorch >= 1.5](https://pytorch.org/), and [OpenCV 3.x / 4.x](http://www.opencv.org) (requires opencv extra modules - ximgproc module for superpixel segmentation).